Photo by Ylanite Koppens from pexels.com

 - Tess of the D'Urbervilles by Thomas Hardy (novel, 1891)

-- A Suitable Boy by Vikram Seth (from the list mentioned in the novel The Reading List)
+- A Suitable Boy by Vikram Seth (from the reading list mentioned in the novel The Reading List)

 - Windswept: Life, Nature and Deep Time in the Scottish Highlands by Annie Worsley (nature, 2023)